topcoder-platform/corona-listener/README.md

 - see above for details to run tests
 - start app
 - use the Postman collection and environment in docs folder to test sample API
+- open web page using browser that supports websocket for example open `http://localhost:3000/` using latest Chrome
 - to do manual verification for Kafka consumer, go to the Kafka folder
 - run Kafka producer for topic `challenge.notification.events`:
   `bin/kafka-console-producer.sh --broker-list localhost:9092 --topic challenge.notification.events`